trojanc/arduino-firmware-wifilink/README.md

 The WiFi Link firmware is an ESP8266 arduino sketch developed by Arduino.org in Arduino IDE using Arduino esp8266 core.
 It was developed for the Arduino Star Otto, Arduino Primo and [Uno WiFi Developer Edition](https://github.com/jandrassy/UnoWiFiDevEdSerial1).

-With changes in this fork, it can be used with generic esp8266 in combination with an Arduino MCU.
+With changes in this fork, it can be used with any esp8266 in combination with an Arduino MCU.

 The corresponding Arduino library is [WiFi Link library](https://github.com/jandrassy/arduino-library-wifilink).